 Amusement Parks Are Considerably Safer than Other Leisure Activities

-The most dangerous ride you'll take during your day at a theme park is the the car ride to and from the park.
+In fact the most dangerous ride you'll take during your day at a theme park is the the car ride to and from the park.
 In 2015, the National Highway Traffic Safety Administration reported 37,133 fatalities on America's roadways.
 Here are some other statistics and info that help put park safety into context:

 - According to the National Sporting Goods Association, the injury rates for golf, billiards, fishing, and camping are higher than amusement rides.
 In 2013, there were 912 injuries per million people who roller skated and 799 injuries per million people who played basketball.

 - Compared to the sustained forces astronauts or fighter pilots experience, the G-forces coasters exert are brief.
 While coaster heights and speeds have been rising, rates of acceleration and G-forces have remained relatively constant and well within tolerable levels.

 - According to studies, being hit with a pillow or falling on an exercise mat can cause much higher G-forces than riding a roller coaster.